 Sandeep K – Milpitas CA

 Not sure where I would be without this law firm.
 I was terrified of going to jail and called so many lawyers for help.
-After finding out about the immigration results of domestic violence, I panicked and hired Steve Davidson.
-I have h1 visa and could be deported.
-Mr. Davidson was able to dismiss this case and I am so grateful.
+I have h1 visa and could be deported but the law firm’s attorney was able to dismiss this case and I am so grateful.

 Ajay K – San Jose Superior Court – 2019